INSTALLATION GUIDE

 • At an existing socket outlet.
 The spur cable connects to the terminals of an existing socket on the ring or radial circuit.
 The socket must have spare terminal capacity — most modern socket outlets have terminals that accept two cables.
 The existing socket must be on the ring (not itself on an unfused spur) if you are adding an unfused spur.

 • At a junction box in the circuit cable.
-A 30A-rated junction box is inserted into the ring or radial cable, and the spur cable connects to the spare terminal.
-The junction box must be accessible for inspection after installation (not buried behind plasterboard without an access panel).
-Maintenance-free junction boxes may be used if BS 7671 Regulation 526.3 is met.
+A junction box to BS EN 60670-22 (commonly a 30A-rated box) is inserted into the ring or radial cable, and the spur cable connects to the spare terminal.
+Regulation 526.3 requires every connection to be accessible for inspection, testing and maintenance, so a junction box with screw terminals cannot be buried behind plasterboard without an access panel.
+The alternative allowed by Regulation 526.3(f) is a maintenance-free accessory complying with BS 5733, marked MF and installed in accordance with the manufacturer's instructions.

 • At a fused connection unit.
 An FCU is installed at the connection point (either replacing an existing socket or installed alongside one) and the spur cable runs from the load side of the FCU to the new outlet or appliance.
 This method provides independent overcurrent protection for the spur.